12 December 2018

 “So is that confirmation?” the shareholder asked.
 Yes, said Maxsted.

-The IPCC’s latest report shows the stark difference between 1.5°C and 2°C. Under 2°C, virtually all coral reefs will die, with hundreds of millions of people are destined to live in climate-poverty and 10 million of them unable to live in low-lying countries.
+The IPCC’s latest report shows the stark gap between a 1.5°C and a 2°C world.
+Under 2°C, virtually all coral reefs will die, with hundreds of millions of people are destined to live in climate-poverty and 10 million of them unable to live in low-lying countries.
 Over 37% of the world’s population will suffer extreme heat and fisheries will decline dramatically.

-Yet despite these alarming projections, we are still to see Westpac adopt lending policies that would strive to ensure 1.5°C – and as Maxsted stated, the bank has made “no commentary” about what emission targets should be by 2030.
+Yet despite these alarming projections, we’re yet to see Westpac adopt lending policies that would strive to ensure 1.5°C – and as Maxsted stated, the bank has made “no commentary” about what emission targets should be by 2030.